Albion

 This is possibly the most scenic section of the Blackstone in Rhode Island.
 The river runs in a deep valley here and the banks are largely wooded and natural.

 There is good access to the river for launching hand-carried boats about 150 feet up the bike path from the upper parking lot.
-Look for a path leading down to the river just beyond the end of the wood fence.
-Launching here puts you into the quickwater below the dam.
-To avoid this launch your boat closer to the parking lots where the river is slower but the bank leading down to the river is steeper.
+Look for steps leading down to the river below the dam.

-If you are paddling down the Blackstone from above Albion, look for a take out on river right about 75' before the dam.
+If you are paddling down the Blackstone from above Albion, look for a take out on river right about 75 feet before the dam.
 There is a nice little gravel slope and a short path leading up to the bike path.
-Take out here and carry about 250 feet down the bike path to a good access point (described above) to the river below the dam.
+Take out here and carry about 250 feet down the bike path to the steps leading to the river below the dam.

 This site provides access to the following water bodies in the Blackstone River watershed: Blackstone River.